dimkroon/dimkroon.github.io/guides/install-from-zip.md

 install the addon varies depending on the number of packages it needs to download.

-When the installation has finished Kodi will show a notification of either success, or failure.
+When installing has finished Kodi will show a notification of either success, or failure.
 Failure is most likely due to an error in the add-on, or in the way it is packed.
 Please file an issue on GitHub if that happens and do not forget to add the debug log.